Recreation

 - Violators may be fined.

 Swimmers should remain close to shore and in marked swimming areas.
-IT CAN BE VERY DIFFICULT FOR MOTOR BOATS TO SPOT SWIMMERS.
+It can be very difficult for motor boat drivers to spot swimmers!
 If you plan to swim further from shore, have a spotter boat accompany you to divert other watercraft.

 Access to the Lake is available at the Lake Waramaug State Park at the northwest end of the Lake, and, for residents of Warren and Washington with the appropriate permits, at their respective Town Beaches.
 These locations provide opportunities for swimming, picnics, non-motorized boating.